• About Us

 Selecting a file to send in Messenger

 You will see that the document or file is already shown in the chat window.
 But it’s not sent yet.
-To send it, press Enter or click the arrow button on the right.
+To send it, press Enter on your keyboard or click the arrow button on the right.

-If you don’t want to send the file, simply move the mouse cursor over it and click the “x” button to remove the attachment.
+If you don’t want to send the file, simply move your cursor over it and click the “x” button to remove the attachment.

 Sending a file on Messenger

 Congratulations, your file or document has been sent via Messenger.
-Your recipient can download the file by clicking on it.
-The file can be downloaded both in the Facebook Messenger app or in your web browser.
+Your recipient can download the file by simply clicking on it.
+The file can be downloaded both in the Facebook Messenger app or on your web browser.

 Send a file in Facebook Messenger